matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-mura.md

 Unevenness is created by _push-based_ systems.
 If we push unrefined work onto teams, or push untested code into a release branch, or push a sprint's-worth of "done" work onto the testers on the final day, we’re actively _creating_ instability.

-The solution is a fundamental cultural and technical shift to a _pull-based_ systems.
+The solution is a fundamental cultural and technical shift to _pull-based_ systems.

 ### The Management System